hastikh/mock_test/README.md

 # mock_test

-This repository contains some code snippets to create a realistic mock catalog for LAEs, including ISM and IGM effects.
+This repository contains some code snippets to create an empirical but realistic mock catalog for LAEs, including ISM and IGM effects.
 These are my ongoing efforts on a project with Shun Saito in MST.
 There are still tests ongoing, so it is not the final version yet.